mcntsh/use-utility-classes/README.md

 ## Debugging

-Debugging utility classes can be hard when you look at the DOM.
 You can pass an option to make the classes more legible while you're doing development:

 ```javascript
 import useUtilityClasses from 'use-utility-classes'